Sameer6305/Sameer6305/README.md

 ## 🚀 Ambitious College Student | Aspiring Software Developer | Tech Enthusiast

-Hello and welcome!
-I'm a passionate college student from Pune, India, eager to learn, create, and collaborate in the world of technology.
-My GitHub showcases a mix of academic projects, personal experiments, and open-source contributions.
+Hi, I’m Sameer Kadam, a passionate college student from Pune, India, exploring the world of technology one project at a time.
+My GitHub is a reflection of my learning journey — from academic projects and personal experiments to open-source contributions.
+I love turning ideas into code and building things that make a real impact.
+Currently, I’m diving deep into Web Development, AI/ML, and Full-Stack Engineering, while sharpening my Data Structures & Algorithms skills for placements.
+I’m always eager to learn new technologies, collaborate on interesting projects, and share knowledge with the community.
+Feel free to explore my repositories, connect with me, or even collaborate — I’m always up for building something awesome together!

 ---

 ## 📚 About Me

-- 🏫 **Education:** Undergraduate in Computer Science
+- 🏫 **Education:** Undergraduate in Electronics & TeleCommunication
 - 🏠 **Location:** Pune, India
 - 🗓️ **GitHub since:** May 2024
 - 📧 **Contact:** sskadam6305@gmail.com